FactoryBoy/factory_boy/docs/reference.rst

         be used to generate objects, but instead provides some extra defaults.

-        It will be automatically set to ``True`` if neither the :class:`Factory` subclass nor its parents define the :attr:`~FactoryOptions.target` attribute.
+        It will be automatically set to ``True`` if neither the :class:`Factory` subclass nor its parents define the :attr:`~FactoryOptions.model` attribute.

-        .. warning:: This flag is reset to ``False`` When a :class:`Factory` subclasses another one if a :attr:`~FactoryOptions.target` is set.
+        .. warning:: This flag is reset to ``False`` When a :class:`Factory` subclasses another one if a :attr:`~FactoryOptions.model` is set.

         .. versionadded:: 2.4.0